aave/interface/CONTRIBUTING.md

 localStorage.setItem('forkRPCUrl', <rpcUrl>);
 ```

-Since `localeStorage` changes are not not observed, _you’ll need to reload after setting the parameters_.
+Since `localStorage` changes are not not observed, _you’ll need to reload after setting the parameters_.
 After reloading, the market selection should show forked markets for all the markets that run on `forkBaseChainId`.
 To make actual transactions on the fork, you’ll need to setup your wallet to use the same `rpcUrl` you provided as `forkRPCUrl`.
 This will require you to setup your wallet by adding in the new fork network and connecting to the app with it.

 ## Token Additions